 Alternatives to Insurance in Delaware

 As an alternative to buying insurance, Delaware auto owners can post a $40,000 bond for each registered vehicle.
-A photocopy of the bond must be carried in the vehicle while driving as proof of financial responsibility.
+Drivers are recommended to carry a photocopy of the bond in the vehicle while driving as proof of financial responsibility.

 What Happens If You Drive Without Car Insurance in Delaware?